Can Alamos Gold Inc. (AGI) Remain Competitive?

 AGI’s Market Performance

-AGI stocks went up by 2.77% for the week, with a monthly jump of 13.97% and a quarterly performance of 0.99%, while its annual performance rate touched -5.34%.
-The volatility ratio for the week stands at 2.52% while the volatility levels for the past 30 days are set at 3.12% for Alamos Gold Inc..
-The simple moving average for the period of the last 20 days is 6.73% for AGI stocks with a simple moving average of 1.73% for the last 200 days.
+AGI stocks went down by -7.23% for the week, with a monthly jump of 3.13% and a quarterly performance of -9.77%, while its annual performance rate touched -20.15%.
+The volatility ratio for the week stands at 3.81% while the volatility levels for the past 30 days are set at 3.23% for Alamos Gold Inc..
+The simple moving average for the period of the last 20 days is -3.10% for AGI stocks with a simple moving average of -5.50% for the last 200 days.

-Volatility was left at 3.12%, however, over the last 30 days, the volatility rate increased by 2.52%, as shares surge +13.81% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +6.81% upper at present.
+Volatility was left at 3.23%, however, over the last 30 days, the volatility rate increased by 3.81%, as shares surge +1.47% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -0.53% lower at present.

-During the last 5 trading sessions, AGI rose by +2.77%, which changed the moving average for the period of 200-days by -3.77% in comparison to the 20-day moving average, which settled at $7.70.
-In addition, Alamos Gold Inc. saw -6.74% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, AGI fell by -7.23%, which changed the moving average for the period of 200-days by -4.42% in comparison to the 20-day moving average, which settled at $7.82.
+In addition, Alamos Gold Inc. saw -13.49% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for AGI